-During probate, the court supervises a number of different legal actions, all of which are aimed at finalizing your affairs and settling your estate.
-Although we’ll discuss them more in-depth below, probate typically consists of the following processes:
+During, the court supervises a number of different legal actions, all of which are aimed at finalizing your affairs and settling your estate.
+Although we’ll discuss them more in-depth below, typically consists of the following processes:

 - Determining the validity of your will (if you have one).

-- Appointing an executor or administrator to manage the probate process and settle your estate.
+- Appointing an executor or administrator to manage the process and settle your estate.

 - Locating and valuing all of your assets.